White willow: benefits, dosage, contraindications

 Antiplatelet/Anticoagulant

-White willow has antiplatelet properties due to salicin, a precursor to salicylic acid, but to a lesser degree than aspirin.
+White willow has antiplatelet properties due to salicin, a precursor of salicylic acid, but to a lesser degree than aspirin.

-To be consumed only by adults (dry extract estimated at 15% Salicin). - Herbal tea: 1 to 3 g of crushed plant substance in 150 ml boiling water, infused 3 times a day. - Decoction: 4 g of crushed plant substance are added to a cup (200 ml) of water and boiled covered for 15 minutes.
-Let sit for 15 minutes, then strain.
-Drink after meals, 3 times a day, a glass of freshly prepared hot decoction. - Plant powder: 260-500 mg 3-8 times a day.
-To be taken after meals.
-It is advised to take it with a larger amount of hot water. - Dry aqueous extract (8-20:1): 600 mg twice a day - Dry aqueous extract (16-23:1): 480 mg twice a day - Tincture (1:5): 15-24 ml per day
+For use only by adults (dry extract estimated at 15% salicyline). - Herbal tea: 1 to 3 g of the crushed plant material in 150 ml of boiling water, infused 3 times a day. - Decoction: 4 g of the crushed plant material are added to a cup (200 ml) of water and boiled covered for 15 minutes.
+Let stand for 15 minutes, then strain.
+Drink after meals, 3 times a day, one glass of freshly prepared hot decoction. - Plant material powder: 260-500 mg 3-8 times a day.
+Take after meals.
+It is recommended to take it with a larger amount of hot water. - Dry aqueous extract (8-20:1): 600 mg twice a day - Dry aqueous extract (16-23:1): 480 mg twice a day - Tincture (1:5): 15-24 ml per day

 Interactions